 In looking at climate models, Swain and his co-authors found that conditions that block California’s “normal” winter storm pattern “occur much more frequently in the present climate than in the absence of human emissions.”

 Regardless of the cause, California could be in for continued dry conditions and water hardship following three winters of record low precipitation.
 The report was inconclusive as to if weather conditions that extend the current drought will persist through this winter.

 Already, the state has curtailed water deliveries to farms in the central valley, the nation’s premier growing area, instituted mandatory water conservation, and passed historic legislation to limit groundwater pumping.
 Rural towns are beginning to run out of water.
-The drought has caused millions of dollars in farming losses and increased prices for produce and beef as fields go dry and water-intensive crops are reduced.
-(Read “California’s Bitter Drought”) Tensions have also risen between environmentalists and central valley farmers who see each other as competitors for a dwindling water supply.
+The drought has caused millions of dollars in farming losses, and increased prices for produce and beef as fields go dry, and water-intensive crops are reduced.
+(Read “California’s Bitter Drought”) Tensions have also risen between environmentalists and central valley farmers who see each other as competitors for dwindling water supply.

 So much water has is being pumped from the aquifers beneath the central valley that the ground settlement can be measured by satellite.
 And the Sierra Nevada mountain range is rising as the earth’s crust uplifts from the loss of so much water.

-While scientists are still studying how global warming and the melting of the northern sea ice is affecting the atmosphere and weather patterns, there is no doubt that California is experiencing its warmest year on record in 2014 and increased land temperatures amplify drought conditions by further drying out the soil.
+While scientists are still studying how global warming and the melting of the northern sea ice is affecting the atmosphere and weather patterns, there is no doubt that California was experiencing its warmest year on record in 2014 and increased land temperatures amplify drought conditions by further drying out the soil.

 Understanding the link between climate change and California droughts will be vital to assessing the state’s future risk of severe droughts and how to best prepare for it.